Haverford College, B.A.

 In November of 2010, Lily's article on the Pennsylvania Supreme Court's decision in Jerry's Sport's Center and the right (or lack thereof) of an insurer to recoup payments made for defense of uncovered claims appeared in Counterpoint, a publication of the Pennsylvania Defense Institute.
 The article discussed not just the recent Pennsylvania Supreme Court decision but also trends in Courts throughout the nation.

-In her spare time, Lily enjoys spending every second with her husband, their three precious sons, and the family's golden retriever.
-Lily also enjoys cooking, running and reading bedtime stories to her three boys.
+In her spare time, Lily enjoys spending every second with her husband, their two precious sons and the family’s golden retriever.
+Lily also enjoys cooking, running and reading all types of books, especially to her two adorable boys.

 "Empty Your Pockets Without Recourse: The Pennsylvania Supreme Court's Decision in American and Foreign Insurance Company v.
 Jerry's Sport Center, Inc. Leaves Insurers Unable to Recover Defense Costs Expended for Non-Covered Claims," Counterpoint, November 2010